Veterinary Technician Schools in Virginia

 Blue Ridge Community College

 Blue Ridge Community College (BRCC) in Weyers Cave—a charming area northwest of Charlottesville— offers an associate of applied science (AAS) degree in veterinary technology.
-BRCC boasts both on-campus learnings as well as a distance education option.
+BRCC boasts both on-campus learning as well as a distance education option.

 The on-campus program takes five semesters or two years to complete, one of those being a summer semester.
 Students complete an externship during the summer between the first and second year which includes 350 hours of veterinary hospital work.